Choose the correct Inline Skates

 Skate Boot: Hard

-Hard boot protects the feet when skating against concrete pavement and kerbs.
-It also supports the ankle especially turning sharp street corners.
+A hard boot protects your feet against concrete pavements and kerbs, and supports the ankle when turning sharp street corners.

 Skate Frame: Extruded Aluminium

-Extruded Aluminium is stronger which is necessary for the small jumps out in the streets.
-Also, skating in the streets will have many bumps and obstacle, so having a better power transfer can help with the "start stop" experience while urban skating.
+Extruded aluminium is stronger, which is necessary for the small jumps you take out on the streets.
+Urban routes are full of bumps and obstacles, so the better power transfer also helps with the constant start-stop nature of urban skating.

-Mid-size wheels get best of both speed and agility.
+Mid-size wheels give you the best of both speed and agility.

 Wheel Hardness: >85a